 Larger Parcel Determination and Discussion - As required by Yellow Book, the appraiser of record must determine the larger parcel.
-This should be done as part of the analysis of highest and best use and, it is our recommendation that consultation with the IA DNR is important, prior to beginning the appraisal (or soon after).
+This should be done as part of the analysis of highest and best use and, it is our recommendation that consultation with the DNR could be useful, prior to beginning the appraisal (or soon after).
 While the determination of the larger parcel is typically the appraiser of record's prerogative, consultation with the eventual reviewing authority is beneficial to all parties involved, as this can help to avoid potential discrepancies, confusion, and can help to speed up the overall review process.

-15 Approaches to Value
+15. Approaches to Value

 The three standard or recognized approaches to value include: the Cost Approach, the Sales Comparison Approach, and the Income Capitalization Approach.
-It is incumbent upon the report to describe the three approaches and/or to discuss reasoning and justification for omitting one or more of these standard approaches.
+The report should include a description of the three approaches and/or to discuss reasoning and justification for omitting one or more of these standard approaches.